Check for Blocked Fallopian Tubes and Polyps, Fibroids, Adhesions & Scar Tissue at Our Durham, NC Clinic

 - The speculum is removed and the patient is positioned correctly under the X-ray machine.
-A radiologist is present to perform fluoroscopy, or real-time X-ray images.
+A physician is present to perform fluoroscopy, or real-time X-ray images.

 - As the contrast is slowly injected into the uterus, the image of the uterine cavity and fallopian tubes becomes visible on the monitor.
 Patients and family members are encouraged to watch the monitor as the procedure is being done.

-- The radiologist takes a still X-ray images that demonstrates the HSG findings.
+- The physician takes a still X-ray images that demonstrates the HSG findings.
 Ideally, the contrast will appear to spill out of the ends of the fallopian tubes.

 After the still X-ray has been completed the procedure to test for blocked fallopian tubes via polyps, fibroids, adhesions, and scar tissue is finished.
 Most patients are surprised at how quickly the actual procedure can be accomplished.
 Results are given to the patient same day before they leave the room.